-- i) The IASB has issued several new standards and amendments which have been adopted by the Company.
+- The IASB has issued several new standards and amendments which have been adopted by the Company.
 Each of the new standards is effective for annual periods beginning on or after January 1, 2017.
-The adoption of the standards and amendments did not have a material effect on the consolidated financial statements. - ii) Certain pronouncements were issued by the IASB or IFRIC but are not yet effective as at August 31, 2017.
-The Company intends to adopt these standards and interpretations when they become effective.
+The adoption of the standards and amendments did not have a material effect on the consolidated financial statements. - ii) Certain pronouncements were issued by the IASB or IFRIC but are not yet effective for the current year ended May 31, 2018.
+The Company intends to adopt these standards and interpretations when they become effective and believes the following accounting standards issued could be significant: - IFRS 9 Financial Instruments classification and measurement